Code-Institute-Submissions/first-milestone-project-10/README.md

 ### Features Left to Implement

 Features left to implement include a navbar animation whereby the menu button changes to an “x” when active and backend facilities for processing forms.
 I would also like to add more content to the storefront and watch video sections and perhaps include a gallery filled with pictures of performances where The Monkees have been hired by users to play.
+Finally, a page that allows a user to enter payment details when they click to buy something from the store.

 ## Technologies Used